-The mountains were so jagged that it was easy to spot HER sitting there.
+tendency to be pretty shallow.
+The mountains were so jagged that Dad kept a good eye on our navigative was easy to spot HER sitting there.

 Dad sounded the airhorn.
 The loud blast startled me.
 Then the whole sky grew dark with the ducks and geese lifting into flight.
 It was awesome.
 The birds flew about in different directions, some to the east, some to the north and some settling right back down.